kailash-manasarovar/statement/docs/timeline/2023/june.md

     - However, the truth of the set up would have been to get me in a situation where they could produce some gang-rape related porn, similar to what had happened to me when I was a child, and this was going to be monetized around porn networks and paid-for chat groups.
     - I believe they already had an audience ready and waiting for this.

+!!! danger "Criminal activity"
+    - If I'm right in thinking airports keep CCTV for 5 years, then this will be recorded.
+    - There will be footage of him arriving, with his mates maybe, waiting for me, then leaving again when I don't stop.

-## Back in Denia
+## Back in Dénia

 - I run a block list on his followers and who he's following.
-- I'm worried they're after my account so I take steps to protect it.
+- I'm worried they're after my Twitter account so I take steps to protect it.

+!!! warning
+    - I've no idea they have had full access via the router probably since I moved in and got connected.

 ## Monday 19th June

 - I quit my job but I don't have another one to go to.
 - To everyone's shock and surprise, I go to practice the piano at the conservatory.
 - This was not what they intended, and I knew that very well.
-- But how dare they treat a student like that.
+- But how dare they treat a student like that!
 I couldn't believe at that time that such behavior could be considered normal, and protected by the school board, as I understand it is now.
 - I'm also stubborn and deeply against injustices of all kinds.
-- However, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
+- Moreover, my child sexual abuse history has made me utterly intolerant of injustices to children and I knew very well that if Domingo and his associates were able to behave in such a way to an adult student, they would most definitely be doing similar to minors.
-- I also realized that if I backed down and ran away, the evil would just grow and grow.
+- I also realized that if I backed down and ran away, the evil would just grow.
 - I had no idea that running away was not actually what they really wanted, although perhaps that's what some of the teachers assumed.
-It's unclear how much people know about the porn connection.
+It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.

 ## Rest of June

 - I practice every day at the conservatory.
-- I feel sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.
+- I feel overwhelmingly sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.

 !!! info "In retrospect"
-    - I don't realize I'm being recorded doing this via my mobile phone.
-I find this out when the hackers reveal themselves to me, from September 2023 onwards, and they repeat parts of conversations I've had that they heard back to me in fake Twitter account profiles or similar.
+    - I don't realize I'm being recorded audibly doing this via my mobile phone.
+    - I find this out when the hackers reveal themselves to me, from August/September 2023 onwards, for example when they repeat parts of conversations I've had back to me in fake Twitter account profiles or random posts I see.
     - I don't realize it is highly likely I'm being filmed with secret cameras in my flat too.

 ## The beach